-We are currently accepting deposits on our Major League Baseball Litter (regular to large standards from MackIntosh Toffee and Chocolate Explosion), our Southern Charm Litter (small standards from Gemstone's Tathra and King Louie) and our Muppets & Fraggles Litter (Mediums and Small Standards from Sugarbaker and King Louie).
-Spaces are filling up FAST, so, if you have decided that this is your year to add one of our Wonderful Woofies to your family, please get in touch.
+We are currently accepting deposits on our Major League Baseball Litter (regular to large standards from MackIntosh Toffee and Chocolate Explosion), and our Muppets & Fraggles Litter (Mediums and Small Standards from Sugarbaker and King Louie).
+Spaces are filling up so, if you have decided that this is your year to add one of our Wonderful Woofies to your family, please get in touch.
+For news of other planned breedings, please see our 'Future Litters' page.

 So in love!
 So much to look forward to!